 Centuries later, conservationists, influenced by Linnæus, warned of the potential dangers of industrialisation to Sweden’s richly rural and agrarian countryside.
 Their work led to the legislation that secured the protection of the land and the creation of Europe’s first national parks in Sweden in 1909.

-Today Sweden has 29 national parks and nearly 4,000 nature reserves, together covering more than a tenth of the country’s land area, or the whole of neighbouring Denmark.
+Today Sweden has 29 national parks and more than 4,000 nature reserves, together covering more than a tenth of the country’s land area, or the whole of neighbouring Denmark.

 Since 1976 the Swedish Environmental Protection Agency (Naturvårdsverket) manages the national parks.
 The latest additions are the Fulufjället National Park, in the province of Dalarna, from 2002 and the Kosterhavet National Park, Sweden’s first marine park, which was established at the border between Sweden and Norway in 2007 (see the film below).

 National park status is the strongest protection you can give to valuable nature to preserve it for future generations.
 However, creating nature reserves is the most common way to protect nature, making up 84 per cent of Sweden’s protected area.
 Each nature reserve has a specific purpose, with its own set of rules and regulations.